 How can I prove someone’s identity online?

-The top 7 identity methods to prove someone’s identity online include:
+The top 7 identity check methods to verify identity online include:

 1. Online verification